jam-py/jam-py/README.rst

-The don't repeat yourself (DRY) principle underlying the framework allows a developer to focus on programming business logic and not waste time on routine work of programming interface and server details.
+The don't repeat yourself (DRY) principle underlying the framework allows a developer to focus on programming business logic and not waste time on a routine work of programming interface and server details.
 That allows to create feature rich, complex and robust applications.

 Thanks for checking it out.